You are at the top of the page

 Accounts of the King’s Treatment, 1789

-One of the greatest myths surrounding the madness of George III is that he was miraculously cured’ of it in 1789.
+One of the greatest myths surrounding the 'madness' of George III is that he was miraculously 'cured' of it in 1789.
 It is true that he recovered enough to return to his duties as King.
-However, this small note, written the very day it was declared that there had been a complete cessation of his illness’ one of his doctors tells a different story:
+However, a small note by one of George's doctors — written the same day it was declared that there had been a 'complete cessation of his illness' — tells a different story:

 February 26th 1789.